BEST Keto Veggie Burger—Low in Carbs, But Not in Flavor!

 Hip2Keto may earn a small commission via affiliate links in this post.
 Read our full disclosure policy here.

-Our keto veggie burger is easy to make and oh so tasty!
+Our low carb veggie burger is easy to make and oh so tasty!

 Calling all keto-lovin’ vegetarians!

-You don’t have to be a vegetarian to happily nosh these veggie burgers.
+You don’t have to be a vegetarian to happily nosh these low carb veggie burgers.

 Yep!
 Although these vegetable-based burgers are meatless, they’re super tasty.
 The mushrooms add a rich flavor and meaty texture.
 And I promise they don’t taste “mushroomy”.
 So for any of you who typically avoid this friendly fungus—try these!
 You’ll be pleasantly surprised.